userkace/userkace/README.md

-- 👋 Hi, I’m @userkace
+- 👋 Hi, I’m @userkace, a Computer Science Student
-- 👀 I’m interested in Nueral Netwroks
+- 👀 I’m interested in Nueral Networks
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java

+Proficient in
+- 🐍 Python

 <!---
 userkace/userkace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.